 The application of IR35 legislation involves the deduction of PAYE and National Insurance from the Company as if it were an individual being paid through the payroll.
 When such deductions are made, the Company making the deduction must supply an IR35 form to the payee and the payee Company can then use that for to avoid paying Corporation tax on income already taxed under IR35.

-At present (June 2016), the responsibility for ensuring that IR35 is applied falls on the loan out Company itself.
+At present (January 2018), in the Private Sector the responsibility for ensuring that IR35 is applied falls on the loan out Company itself.
 If IR35 does apply then the loan out Company must inform the paying Company who must then apply IR35.
-Many Limited Companies making payments to “loan out” Companies will not be Public Companies and currently (June 2016) they have no responsibilities under IR35 unless informed by a loan out Company that it should be applied.
+Many Limited Companies making payments to “loan out” Companies will not be Public Companies and currently (January 2018) they have no responsibilities under IR35 unless informed by a loan out Company that it should be applied.
 However, it is believed by many that the law will soon be changed such that all Companies making payments should make enquiries to determine whether IR35 applies.
 This change in the law is expected to move the responsibility for the application of IR35 from the payee to the paying.
-At present (June 2016) the paying entity only has a responsibility if they are a Public Company.
+At present (January 2018) the paying entity only has a responsibility if they are a Public Company .

 There can be significant consequences of ignoring IR35 legislation.
 Interest and penalties may be charged on any additional tax and National Insurance contributions due as a result of an HM Revenue and Customs (HMRC) enquiry.